+Average Life Expectancy 84 years old in East Richmond Heights

+\$101,172 in East Richmond Heights

+- ▶ 52% White

+- ▶ 17% Hispanic or Latino

+- ▶ 14% Asian

+- ▶ 11% Black or African American

+Severe Weather

+Persons living on single access roads and seniors living alone are vulnerable to flooding, landslides, seismic hazards, and wildfire.

+Cost-burdened households and renters are vulnerable to extreme heat, flooding, landslides, seismic hazards, severe storms, and wildfires.

+Persons with chronic illnesses and seniors (including those living alone) are vulnerable to air guality, extreme heat, human health hazards, and wildfire.

+Single access roads are vulnerable to damage from flooding, landslides, seismic hazards, and wildfire.

+Electricity transmission and distribution lines are vulnerable to landslides, wind from severe storms, and wildfire.

+Mira Vista Elementary, Adams Middle School, and Crestmont School are vulnerable to landslides, seismic hazards, and wildfires.

+Public safety and emergency medical response are vulnerable to flooding, landslides, severe storms, and wildfire.

+Woodland habitat in the eastern area of the community is vulnerable to drought, severe storms, and wildfire.

-HAZARDS MAJOR VULNERABILITIES The information on Air Quality Persons living on single access roads and seniors living alone are vulnerable to flooding, landslides, seismic hazards, and wildfire. this page presents a summary of hazards and Drought Cost-burdened households and renters are vulnerable to extreme heat, flooding, landslides, seismic hazards, severe storms, and wildfires. vulnerabilities in East Richmond Heights based on the Contra Costa County Vulnerability Extreme Heat Persons with chronic illnesses and seniors (including those living alone) are vulnerable to air quality, extreme heat, human health hazards, and wildfire.
-Flooding Single access roads are vulnerable to damage from flooding, landslides, seismic hazards, and wildfire.
-Human Health Hazards Electricity transmission and distribution lines are vulnerable to landslides, wind from severe storms, and wildfire.
-Assessment; please see Landslides Mira Vista Elementary, Adams Middle School, and Crestmont School are vulnerable to landslides, seismic hazards, and wildfires. the online Vulnerability Assessment for a full Severe Weather Public safety and emergency medical response are vulnerable to flooding, landslides, severe storms, and wildfire. description of these hazards Wildfire Woodland habitat in the eastern area of the community is vulnerable to drought, severe storms, and wildfire. and vulnerabilities.
+The information on this page presents a summary of hazards and vulnerabilities in East Richmond Heights based on the Contra Costa County Vulnerability Assessment; please see the online Vulnerability Assessment for a full description of these hazards and vulnerabilities.